 The Hindu Succession Act, 1956 is an act enacted by the parliament, keeping in view the resolution of disputes relating to the succession of the property after the death of a Hindu.
 Its preamble draws emphasis on dispute resolution for succession both with and without a will or testament.
 There are two concepts to this act.
 One being that of Intestate or non-testamentary succession which means inheritance of the property of a deceased without a will, and testamentary succession meaning in the presence of a will.
-This Act applies to any person who is a Hindu by religion including those who are a Virashaiva, Lingayat, or a follower of Brahmo, Prarthna or Arya Samaj.
-The act also extends to the Sikhs and Buddhists not having applicability to any Muslim, Christian, Parsi or Jew as per Chapter 1 Section 2 of the Act.
-The word ‘Inheritance’ is synonymous to ‘succession’ as inheritance is a loosely used term which is legally recognized and defined as ‘succession.’
+This Act applies to any person who is a Hindu by religion including those who are a Virashaiva, Lingayat, or a follower of Brahmo, Prarthna, or Arya Samaj.
+The act also extends to the Sikhs and Buddhists not having applicability to any Muslim, Christian, Parsi, or Jew as per Chapter 1 Section 2 of the Act.
+The word ‘Inheritance’ is synonymous with ‘succession’ as inheritance is a loosely used term that is legally recognized and defined as ‘succession.’
 The other term relevant to this Act is ‘survivorship’ which reflects another type of interest towards the property.
 We shall look at the contrast between inheritance through intestate succession and inheritance by way of survivorship.

 Read Also: Succession Rights of Daughter